What kid doesn’t love McDonald’s? Chicken McNuggets, Happy Meal toys, indoor playgrounds, fresh-baked chocolate chip cookies. What’s not to like?

 Do service at the Ronald McDonald House as part of the requirements to earn the Boy Scout Special Award in honor of the late, great Jimmy Stewart, the James M. Stewart Good Citizenship award.

-Choose Ronald McDonald House Charities as your organization to serve as part of the Venturing TRUST Award requirements.
+Venturing – Religious Life Bronze Award requirement 3, or choose Ronald McDonald House Charities as your organization to serve as part of the Venturing TRUST Award requirements.

 Duty to God – Serve the Ronald McDonald House as part of the “Serve Others” requirements.